pieroproietti/penguins-eggs/conf/distros/trixie/README.md

-# Debian 13 trixie
+# Debian 12 bookworm

 It take all configuration from Debian buster

 Used by
-- trixie
+- bookworm

 ISSUES
-* added 28 luly 2023
+* added 27 october 2021